About Us

 - We will work collaboratively with other internee groups who have similar purposes.
 As we work toward these goals, we also hope that our efforts result in better protection of the civil liberties of future vulnerable ethnic groups.

 In February 2017 we became concerned by the then President and his administration’s actions regarding immigrants.
 Our concerns have deepend.
-On March 15, 2025, President Trump invoked the Alien Enemies Act of 1798, which was meant to be used in war, stating that an “invasion” by a Venezuelan gang allowed them to treat some immigrants as alien enemies and promising many more deportations.
+On March 15, 2025, President Trump invoked the Alien Enemies Act of 1798, stating that an “invasion” by a Venezuelan gang made it necessary.
+This allowed the administration to treat some immigrants as alien enemies, stripping them of their rights, rounding them up and deporting them to El Salvador.
+The Alien Enemies Act, designed for wartime use against foreign adversaries, has no place in modern immigration policy.
+It is time for it’s repeal.
 Read our statement of condemnation.

 What’s New?